Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Glutes – The buttocks muscles called the gluteal muscles are massage for sciatica or to relieve tension that often contributes to low back pain when muscle related with the piriformis muscles.

-Pectorals – The pecs, or chest muscles, are massaged because they relieve tension in the shoulders.
+Pectorals – The pecs, or chest muscles, are massaged because they relieve tension in the shoulders & chest.

-Abdomen – The abdomen, (rarely massaged in western massage; more often with Lymphatic Drainage massage),
+Abdomen – The abdomen, (rarely massaged in western massage; more often with Manual Lymph Drainage),

 helps with detoxing, increases blood flow and oxygen to organs, relieves abdominal tension, helps with bowel movement.